MCP App Inspector

 Automated Testing

-The inspector doubles as the test runtime for Playwright E2E tests.
-Define states with simulation files, load them via URL, and assert against the rendered resource.
-Test every host, theme, and display mode in CI/CD.
+The inspector also powers automated Playwright E2E tests.
+Define states with simulation files and assert against the rendered resource across hosts, themes, and display modes in CI/CD.

 Try the Inspector